jadecobra/python_tdd_exercises/source/functions.rst

   def constant():
       return 'the same thing'

 the test passes.

-A constant function_ always return the same thing when called, I can use them in place of variables_, though the number of cases where they are faster than :ref:`variables<test_attribute_error_w_variables>` for constants, is pretty small.
-It is something like if the function_ is only called less than 10 times, but who's counting?
+A constant function_ always return the same thing when called, I can use them in place of variables_, though the number of cases where they are faster than :ref:`variables<test_attribute_error_w_variables>` is pretty small.
+It is something like if the function_ is called less than 10 times, but who's counting?

 ----